Zeroth-Order Stochastic Coordinate Methods for Decentralized Non-convex Optimization: Conclusion

 \section{Conclusion}

-In this letter, we investigated the acceleration of ZO stochastic distributed non-convex optimization problems and proposed ZOOM and its acceleration variant ZOOM-PB.
+In this paper, we investigated the ZO stochastic decentralized non-convex optimization problems and proposed ZOOM and its acceleration variant ZOOM-PB.
 We demonstrated that the proposed algorithms can achieve the convergence rate of $\mathcal{O}(\sqrt{p}/\sqrt{nT})$ for general non-convex cost functions.
 Additionally, we illustrated the efficacy of considered algorithms through benchmark examples on a large-scale multi-agent topology in comparison with the existing state-of-the-art centralized and distributed ZO algorithms.